GoogleChrome/developer.chrome.com/site/en/blog/gridng-93/index.md

 With next month's release of Microsoft Edge 93, we'll be releasing a rewrite of CSS Grid 1 module ("GridNG"), which substantially improves compatibility with other implementations of CSS Grid and addresses one of the top compatibility pain points for web developers.
 In this post, we'll share more about the rewrite and what you can expect to see in Edge and other Chromium browsers.

-You can try the updated implementation today – just install the latest Microsoft Edge Beta build, and please report any issues you find in [Chromium's bug tracker](https://bugs.chromium.org/p/chromium/issues/entry)!
+You can try the updated implementation today–just install the latest Microsoft Edge Beta build, and please report any issues you find in [Chromium's bug tracker](https://bugs.chromium.org/p/chromium/issues/entry)!

 [LayoutNG](https://developers.google.com/web/updates/2019/06/layoutNG) has been a multi-year rewrite of the layout engine in Blink, Chromium's underlying rendering engine.
 Since its inception, it has improved performance and fixed longstanding issues from the legacy layout engine.
 Since LayoutNG's initial launch with support for inline and block layout in Chrome and Microsoft Edge 76, other layout primitives (CSS Table Layout, CSS Flexbox) have been incrementally rewritten, stabilized, and launched.